godeva/MyTechExplorerToolbox/readme.md

-# Gothams Tech Explorer's Toolbox: A Comprehensive Collection of Random Resources
+# Gotham's Tech Explorer's Toolbox: A Comprehensive Collection of Random Resources

 ### Table of Contents
 - [Git and Development Tools](#git-and-development-tools)